-As long as you continue to engage with that negative thought process and with that story, it will continue to revisit you and to hound you, and it won't go away.
+As long as you continue to engage with that negative thought process and that story, it will continue to revisit you and to hound you.
+It won't go away!

 Now try this or imagine this.
 Next time that negative thought and that story comes into your mind, change your response to it.